Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Real Application Around Filter() Function

-I have developed an Application around this Function for our Department Secretary to find all the Office Files with their location addresses (we have hundreds of them) that match a specific word or phrase in their Subject or Description Fields and display them in a List Box on a Form.
+I have developed an Application around this Function for our Department Secretary to find Office Files with their location addresses (we have hundreds of them) that match a specific word or phrase in their Subject or Description Fields and display them in a List Box on a Form.

 Share: